tibs/markup-history/markup-history-extended-notes.rst

   =cut

-The same year as wikiwikweb
+This was introduced the same year as wikiwikweb

-  An example of markup to a specific purpose, and clearly very successful.
+It is an example of markup to a specific purpose, and clearly very successful.

 Note that the blank lines are required around the POD commands.

 I don't think you can do multi-paragraph list items.
 The POD definitions contains ambuguities, although how to handle some of them is explained in the POD documentation.

 * `The Timeline of Perl and its Culture`_ explains that POD was introduced in 1995 at the same time as Perl 5.001.
 This is a very nice brief history of